Your thoughts on parish or town councils for our area

 What you can apply for

-• Your project must match at least one of the priorities from our Supporting Communities Strategy:
+• Your project must target at least one of the priorities from our Supporting Communities Strategy:

-• You will need to explain how the funding will make a difference to people’s lives and help bring communities together.
-If what you plan to use the money for relates to one-off or time limited activities, you will also need to demonstrate an ongoing and specific community benefit
+• You will need to explain how the funding will make a difference to people’s lives and which groups of people in the local community will specifically benefit

 • You can apply for between £100 and £1,000 and this must be sufficient to cover the full cost of the item(s) or event unless you can show that you have other funds in place to cover the difference.
-We will not accept applications for contributions towards a larger fundraising total.
+We will not accept requests for grants towards a larger fundraising total

-• As part of the application process, applicants will need to provide quotes to evidence costs that are of a reasonable value.
+• As part of the application process, applicants will need to provide quotes to evidence costs for items of £200 value or more.
 These will be held digitally along with all documentation submitted

 • Any costs incurred prior to the date of the formal grant agreement will not be funded